 What is age discrimination?

-A ban on age discrimination in services, public functions and associations will take effect on 1st October 2012.
-This website will be updated shortly to provide more information.
+A ban on age discrimination in services, public functions and associations came into force on 1st October 2012.

 There are different types of discrimination, such as direct, indirect, harassment and victimisation.

 The following are examples of the different types of age discrimination:

 - An employer refuses to offer a job to a young candidate, even though the candidate has the skills and competencies required for it.
 The employer sees the position as one of authority and does not feel the young candidate will be respected or taken seriously because of his age.
 This is an example of direct discrimination.